Wetlands Management for Biodiversity and Climate Protection

 State of implementation/results

-- As part of the Corona Response Package, among other things, job-creating restoration and rehabilitation measures for mangrove ecosystems are expected to be established and training against poaching and for sustainable tourism, will be offered.
+- As part of the Corona Response Package, job-creating restoration and rehabilitation measures for mangrove ecosystems were initiated and training in alternative livelihoods were offered, among other things.